 Many people have questions about periodontal disease.
-To help you understand the condition of your mouth and the treatments available at Wasatch Gentle Dental, Dr. Andrew Smith and Dr. Jason Wareham have provided this page of answers to frequently asked questions.
-If you have further questions about periodontics or gum disease, and to make an appointment with our dentists in Murray, Utah, please call our office at 801-262-6661.
+To help you understand the condition of your mouth and the treatments available at Wasatch Gentle Dental, Dr. Andrew Smith and our team have provided this page of answers to frequently asked questions.
+If you have further questions about periodontics or gum disease, and to make an appointment with our dentist in Murray, Utah, please call our office at 801-262-6661.

 What is periodontal disease?